sub1inear/Hedgehog/README.md

 # The Hedgehog Programming Language

 ## Introduction
-The Hedgehog programming language is based on three core principles, listed in order of importance below.
+The Hedgehog programming language is based on three core principles, listed in order of importance.

 ### I: As Powerful as C++ with the Simplicity of Python
 Make programming in Hedgehog and the resulting program as fast as possible.

 ### II: Don't Reinvent the Wheel
-No drastic syntax changes from C++ or Python; Hedgehog should look familiar and be easy to learn from either.
+No drastic changes from C++ or Python; Hedgehog should look familiar and be easy to learn from either.

 ### III: There Should Be One, and Only One, Way to Do It
 Duplicates or slight reinventions should be avoided.